 Listen To This Article - Click Play

 Gatlinburg officials are going for a world record in Gatlinburg!
-This fall, the city will try to bring home the Guinness World Record for the largest scarecrow display.
-The current record is held by English city, Burton-upon-Trent, with 3,812 scarecrows on display.
-We’ve got all the details on the world record and Gatlinburg’s plans to break it.
+The city is trying to bring home the Guinness World Record for the largest scarecrow display!
+The previous number to beat is 3,812 scarecrows on display, and the record is held by English city, Burton-upon-Trent.
+The initial count of scarecrows in Gatlinburg just came in, and it’s 4,325!
+However, before the new record becomes official, Guinness officials have to confirm it.
+We’ve got all the details on the world record and Gatlinburg’s attempts to break it!

 New World Record in Gatlinburg

 Gatlinburg officials had two ideas: to set a new record for most scarecrows in one town, or to break the record for most scarecrows in one display.
 They decided to break the record for most scarecrows in one display.
-The current record set in Burton-upon-Trent has 3,812 scarecrows that are lined up shoulder to shoulder.
-Visitors had brought in the scarecrows and made them onsite.
-Local businesses in Gatlinburg have been encouraged to purchase scarecrows for the fall, and officials are drawing up other ideas to collect them.
-The city is thinking of holding a scarecrow drive, or even raising money for local charities by having people pay to participate in making a scarecrow.
+The previous record set in Burton-upon-Trent has 3,812 scarecrows that are lined up shoulder to shoulder.
+Local businesses in Gatlinburg were encouraged to purchase scarecrows, and officials spent time drawing up other ideas to collect them.
+Both businesses and the community were involved in attempting to break the record.
+The Gatlinburg Convention and Visitors Bureau bought thousands of scarecrows to set up in downtown Gatlinburg, and business owners and residents also bought and made their own to help out!
+The scarecrows are set up all throughout downtown Gatlinburg, but you can see the largest groups of them near Anakeesta, Ripley’s Aquarium, and along River Road and Cherokee Orchard Road.
+The initial count of the scarecrows reached an incredible 4,325!

 Other World Records in Gatlinburg